jomariya23156/face-recognition-with-liveness-web-login/README.md

 * The liveness detection is also trained to be able to classify solid-printed images (image on papers and cards).
 But it's trained only with around 10 images, so it doesn't work well everytime (read "Training model with your own dataset" section, in case you want to train it yourself with bigger dataset)

 ## Packages and Tools
+Use requirements.txt if you want to install the correct version of packages.
 - OpenCV
 - TensorFlow 2
 - Scikit-learn